You’re busy, you find therapy expensive, and you’d much rather just figure it out yourself. Is that a good idea?

 If you really were stable and happy before a recent life change or challenge, self-help might be all you need.

 But for most of us, life is a bit more complicated.
 Going it alone can be a long, lonely road.
-We might see progress, but it takes ten years to acheive what we could do in two, with the right support.
+We might see progress, but it takes ten years to achieve what we could do in two, with the right support.

-Why make this an either or situation?
+Why make this an either-or situation?
 The best scenario is actually both.
 You can see a therapist and do self-help.
 You can even share what self-help books or programs you are doing with your therapist, who can work it into your process forward.